vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 That (union), (according to some), comes about by the act of one only—as in the case of a post and the falcon—because it is (said to be) effected by meditation, study etc. of a human being (purus.a).
 [However, we believe that] it comes about by the act of both—as in the case of (two fighting) rams.
 (Kaun. ḍinya ad PS 1.1)

 This mystical union, therefore, lies not entirely in the hands of the aspirant.
 The difference, Kaun. ḍinya observes, between his and other salvation doctrines is precisely this: only Siva’s grace saves.
-In order that man may receive it, God ´ has descended in an act of mercy and taught the doctrine as worded in the Pāśupatas¯utras.
+In order that man may receive it, God ´ has descended in an act of mercy and taught the doctrine as worded in the Pāśupatasūtras.
 In biblical terms: ‘And the Word was made flesh, and dwelt among us, full of grace and truth’ (John 1:14).
-These S¯utras are therefore seen as divine revelation and Kaun. ḍinya’s task it is to proclaim and explain them, that is, like Kuśika before him, to bring the good news.
+These Sūtras are therefore seen as divine revelation and Kaun. ḍinya’s task it is to proclaim and explain them, that is, like Kuśika before him, to bring the good news.
 When its contents is fully understood and put into praxis (viddhi), the believer becomes qualified (adhikārakr.tatva) to receive that grace, which is concomittant with the removal of his separation (viyoga) from God.
 United with God he shares in His omniscience and omnipotence, and all his suffering comes to an end.
 He experiences, in Byzantine terms, theˆosis (             ).

 The power of the word